hiranthaPeiris/WeTalk/README.md

 Feel to make any changes and developments. checkout [contribution.md](https://github.com/hiranthaPeiris/WeTalk/blob/master/CONTRIBUTING.md) for guidelines.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/hiranthaPeiris/WeTalk/blob/master/LICENSE) file for details..
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/hiranthaPeiris/WeTalk/blob/master/LICENSE) file for details....